 CHE 326 Biochemistry: Nutrients and Metabolism (3) A study of the principles and reactions that occur upon the intake of nutrients (including carbohydrates, lipids, and proteins) in biological systems.
 The course will evaluate the processes by which nutrients are metabolized.
-The breakdown of substances taken in from the environment will be studied.
+The break-down of substances taken in from the environment will be studied.
 This will be followed by an analysis of the reactions that create the molecules necessary and usable by living organisms.
 Prerequisite: CHE 212; BIO 102 or 332.

 CHE 327 Biochemistry Laboratory I (1)

 A laboratory course to accompany CHE 325.
-Qualitative and quantitative experiments related to ordinary biological-chemical materials.
+Qualitative and quantitative experiments related to ordinary biologicalchemical materials.
 One three-hour laboratory.
 Co-requisite: CHE 325.
 Course Fee: \$35

 CHE 328 Biochemistry Laboratory II (1)

 A laboratory course to accompany CHE 326.
-Qualitative and quantitative experiments related to ordinary biological-chemical materials.
+Qualitative and quantitative experiments related to ordinary biologicalchemical materials.
 One three-hour laboratory.
 Prerequisite: CHE 327.
 Co-requisite: CHE 326.
 Course Fee: \$35

 CHE 331 Physical Chemistry I (4)

 The first course of a two-semester sequence.
 An introduction to the basic laws of thermodynamics and the application of these laws to chemical equilibria, phase equilibria, electrochemistry, and biochemistry.
 The laboratory part of the course covers the observation, measurement and calculation of various physical properties.
 Three lectures and one three-hour laboratory.

 Prerequisite: PHY 108, 110 or PHY 152, 154; MAT 205.
 Course Fee: \$35

 CHE 332 Physical Chemistry II (4)

 The second course of a two-semester sequence.
 An introduction to quantum mechanics, chemical kinetics, and statistical mechanics.
 The laboratory part of this course covers the observation, measurement and calculation of various physical chemical properties.
 Three lectures and one three-hour laboratory.

 Prerequisite: CHE 331.
 Course Fee: \$35

 CHE 341 Advanced Organic Chemistry I (2)

 The first course of a two-semester sequence.
 A study of the structure of organic molecules on a more advanced level using molecular orbital theory.
 The mechanisms of some reactions are studied using molecular orbital theory.
 Two lectures.

-Prerequisite: CHE 212

-CHE 342 Advanced Organic Chemistry II (2)

-The second course of a two-semester sequence.
-A detailed study of the reaction mechanisms of several organic chemistry reactions.
-Two lectures.

-Prerequisite: CHE 341.
+Prerequisite: CHE 212.